rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231217_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 3857s
+Video Keywords: []
+Video Views: 2499
+Video Rating: None
+---

-# The Sunday Read: ‘Bariatric Surgery at 16’
+# The Sunday Read: â€˜Bariatric Surgery at 16â€™
 **New York Times Podcasts:** [December 17, 2023](https://www.youtube.com/watch?v=M9QkwfMbJHA)
 *  Hi, my name is Helen O-Yang.
 I'm a contributing writer for the New York Times Magazine and
 *  I'm also an associate professor in emergency medicine at Columbia University.
 This episode